pgurnig/git-db-reset-hard/README.md

 5. git commit -m "Add example.txt"
 6. git reset --hard HEAD~1
 ```
-The goal is to compare `git commit -m "Initial commit"` with `git commit -m "Add example.txt"` to show the differences; then to show the result of `git reset --hard HEAD~1` back to the *initial commit*.
+The goal is to compare `git commit -m "Initial commit"` with `git commit -m "Add example.txt"` to show the differences; then to show the result of `git reset --hard HEAD~1` back to the *initial commit* to understand the impact on the Working Tree, Staging Area and Local Repo.

-However, we'll do more than compare the commit hashes, but will exam the .git database in some detail to compare the state of .git between steps 3 and 5, then against 6 and 3.
+However, we'll do more than compare the commit hashes, but will examine the .git database in some detail to compare the state of .git between steps 3 and 5, then against 6 and 3.

 ### Comparing Steps 3 and 5
 ![.git Comparison between Steps 3 and 5 - the first and second commits](images/compare-steps-03-and-05.png)